-NEW YORK Oct 2 (Reuters) - U.S. Treasuries prices extended their earlier rise on Wednesday after data showed U.S. companies added fewer jobs than expected in September, supporting the view the Federal Reserve will stick to its current level of bond purchase stimulus in near future.
+NEW YORK Oct 30 (Reuters) - U.S. Treasuries prices added modest gains early Wednesday after data showed private jobs grew at a slower than expected pace in October, boosting views that the Federal Reserve might stick to its bond-purchase stimulus program well into 2014.

 The ADP National Employment Report showed U.S. companies hired 130,000 workers in October, fewer than the 150,000 forecast by economists polled by Reuters.
 The September figure was downgraded to 145,000 from the originally reported 166,000.